Device Manager SplatsWritten on August 11, 2020 by Chad Warmenhoven

 On Windows 10, every device (keyboard, mouse, motherboard, processor, memory, etc.) connected to your computer generates a status code in Device Manager, which reports whether the hardware is operational or if it has issues.

 If you're noticing problems with a specific piece of hardware, or a device shows a yellow exclamation, red "X", or a down arrow mark, understanding its operational status should be one of the first steps to diagnose and try to fix the issue.
+We define these errors as splats.

 In this guide, we will walk you through the process to help determine the status of a particular piece of hardware installed in your system, along with steps to troubleshoot and hopefully resolve common problems.